 If Nelle Harper Lee ever wanted proof that fame has its drawbacks, she didn't have to look farther than her childhood neighbor, Truman Capote.
-After her enormously successful first novel, she has lived a life as private as Capote's was public.
+After her enormously successful first novel, she lived a life as private as Capote's was public.

-Nelle-her first name is her grandmother's spelled backward-was born on April 28, 1926, in Monroeville, Alabama.
+Nelle—her first name was her grandmother's spelled backward—was born on April 28, 1926, in Monroeville, Alabama.
 Her mother, Frances Cunningham Finch Lee, was a homemaker.
 Her father, Amasa Coleman Lee, practiced law.
 Before A.C.
 Lee became a title lawyer, he once defended two black men accused of murdering a white storekeeper.
 Both clients, a father and son, were hanged.

 As a child, Harper Lee was an unruly tomboy.
 She fought on the playground.
 She talked back to teachers.
 She was bored with school and resisted any sort of conformity.
 The character of Scout in To Kill a Mockingbird would have liked her.
 In high school Lee was fortunate to have a gifted English teacher, Gladys Watson Burkett, who introduced her to challenging literature and the rigors of writing well.
 Lee loved nineteenth-century British authors best, and once said that her ambition was to become "the Jane Austen of south Alabama."